Brücken, Kusel: Religion

 If the Catholic inhabitants came to predominate after the repopulation efforts after the Thirty Years' War and further immigration in the 18th century, there were nonetheless also Reformed and Lutheran communities in the village.
 Since the Catholics had the chapel at their disposal, they also had control of the bells, which long lay at the heart of a dispute as to whether they should also be rung for Evangelical burials.
 The Lutherans were granted approval about 1740 to build their own little church.
 The Catholics, with their local priest's support, tried to forestall the building of the church, which was nonetheless finished in 1742.
 The Reformed congregants still attended services in Altenkirchen.
 After the unification of the two Protestant denominations in the 1818 Palatine Union, the Catholic church, which had since fallen into ruin, became a branch church of Altenkirchen for all the village's Protestants.
 A proper Evangelical church was, after long delays, was finally built in 1953, near the old chapel.

 Besides the Christian denominations, there was, beginning in the late 18th century, also a Jewish community in the village.
 At first, worship was held at a prayer house with a cantor leading, until 1833, when the congregation, small as it still was, built itself a synagogue.
 About the middle of the 19th century, the Jewish community numbered some 70 members.
 Thereafter, the number of Jews in Brücken fell, mostly owing to emigration, leading to the dissolution of the hitherto autonomous community, which now joined the bigger Jewish worship community in neighbouring Steinbach am Glan.
 Among the members of the Jewish community was Isidor Triefus, the founder of the diamond-cutting industry in the village.
 As early as 1927, the by now long empty synagogue was auctioned off.
 By 1933 at the onset of the notoriously antisemitic Third Reich, there were ten Jews still living in the village, most of whom emigrated soon afterwards.
 Only the family Straaß stayed, whose fate was most unfortunate.
 In 1940, they were deported by the Nazis to Gurs internment camp in Gurs in the southwest of France, whence they were further transported in 1942 to Auschwitz.
 Only two family members survived the Holocaust.
 They were brother and sister, Walter and Mildrut (Mildred) who later emigrated to the United States.

 Politics

 Municipal council

-The council is made up of 17 council members (15 plus Mayor and Deputy Mayor), who were elected by proportional representation at the municipal election held on 26 May 2019.
+The council is made up of 17 council members (16 plus Mayor), who were elected by proportional representation at the municipal election held on 9 June 2024.
 The election yielded the following composition of the Municipal Council (Ortsgemeinderat):

-CDU (8), SPD (2), Free Independent Group (3), Independent Group Blees (2).
+CDU (9), SPD (3), Free Independent Group (4).

 Mayor

-Brücken's mayor is Pius Klein, who was reelected in the local elections of 26 May 2019 with 79.29% of the vote.

-His deputy (1.
-Beigeordneter) is Johannes Huber.
+Brücken's mayor is Christof Dahl (CDU), who was elected on 29 June 2025 with 83.3% of the vote.
+This election became necessary because his predecessor, Johannes Huber (CDU), who had been elected in 2024 as the successor to Pius Klein (CDU), was elected county commissioner of the Kusel district in March 2025 and therefore had to give up the office of local mayor.